jimtough/kotlin-for-java-devs-course/README.md

 * Function parameters must explicitly define a type.
 The type cannot be inferred.
 * How to properly structure modules is not made clear in the course.
 Their example shows one module nested inside another.
 I don't know if that is a typical real world use case.
   * Module dependencies seems to be defined in the IntelliJ .iml file, and not part of the source code.
+* Generics in Kotlin also suffer from erasure at runtime, just like Java

 ## Kotlin reference material